abhinav/git-spice/doc/reference.md

 Move down one branch

-Moves down the stack to the branch below the current branch.
+Checks out the branch below the current branch.
-As a convenience,
+If the current branch is at the bottom of the stack, checks out the trunk branch.
-if the current branch is at the bottom of the stack, this command will move to the trunk branch.
+Use the -n flag to print the branch without checking it out.

 **Arguments**